FarronF/limerick-council-meetings/meetings/2021/07/15-Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore-Kilmallock - 17th June 2021.md

 two on either side.”

-The motion was proposed by Councillor Carey, seconded by Councillor Donegan and agreed.--- 3
+The motion was proposed by Councillor Carey, seconded by Councillor Donegan and agreed.
+---
+3

 **REPLY:**